Department of Health Professions Education

 Simmons University has been a national leader in health professions education for over two decades.
 The mission of our Health Professions Education (HPED) programs is to empower a new generation of transformative educators, and to build the growing body of research informing best practices in education across the healthcare continuum.

 Simmons’ HPED programs provide advanced, graduate-level training distinct from clinical programs, and focused on education.
 Our guiding values are creativity, curiosity, respect, perseverance, a commitment to social justice, and outstanding scholarship.
-The doctoral degree and Certificate of Advanced Graduate Study (CAGS) in HPED are designed for clinicians seeking to become skilled educators in their fields.
-HPED students come from many health care areas, bringing extensive clinical, management and teaching experience.
+The doctoral degree, Certificate of Advanced Graduate Study (CAGS), and Health Professions Educator Certificate (HPEC) are designed for health care professionals in clinical or academic roles who aspire to expand or improve their teaching management or research-based roles in health professions education.

 HPED is a department of the College of Natural, Behavioral and Health Sciences within Simmons University, known for its student-centered culture, and commitments to interdisciplinary learning and service.